The Old Smiling Guy

 The not-so-transparent governing body of football in Spain, the Royal Spanish Football Federation (REFF), is responsible for the national team’s season schedule, with friendly matches being one of its most lucrative operations.
 This time, both the game in Malabo and the one in South Africa will be free of charge.
 The REFF secretary general said yesterday:

 We collaborate in many areas with the Guinean federation, which has asked us many times to play there.
-Now the conditions to make it happen were present and the game will be a major economic help for them.
+Now the conditions to make it happen are present and the game will be a major economic help for them.
 We will play for the Guinean people.

 Further Reading